emaphp/eMapper/README.md

 $mapper->close();
 ```
-This syntax is supported by fluent queries and manager instances as well.
+This method is supported by fluent queries and manager instances as well.

 <br/>
 #####Resultmaps